Atif-11/Angular-Full-Course-Tutorial/README.md

 npm install
 Explore the course content and start learning Angular!

-Course Content
+## Course Content
 The tutorial is organized into multiple sections, covering fundamental concepts, advanced topics, and practical examples.
-The main folders include:
+The main content includes:

-src/: Contains the TypeScript (.ts) files for the Angular application. dist/: Output folder for the compiled JavaScript (.js) files. docs/: Documentation and additional resources.
+-- Contains the TypeScript (.ts) files for the Angular application.
+-- Output folder for the compiled JavaScript (.js) files.
+-- Documentation and additional resources.
 Feel free to explore each section and follow along with the examples provided.

-Usage
+## Usage
 To run the Angular application locally, use the following commands:

 bash
 ng serve
 This will start a development server, and you can access the application at http://localhost:4200 in your web browser.

-Contributing
+## Contributing
 If you find any issues, errors, or have suggestions for improvement, please feel free to open an issue or create a pull request.
 Contributions are welcome and appreciated!

-License
+## License
 This project is licensed under the MIT License.